adrobisch/brainslug/README.md

 Documentation
 =============

-Check the [github pages](http://adrobisch.github.io/brainslug/) for examples and documentation.
+Check [Read The Docs](http://brainslug.readthedocs.org) for examples and documentation.

 Versioning
 ==========